Private Eye Used Trump’s Social Security Number to Try to Get His Tax Returns

 The case is obviously pertinent as Trump has not released his own tax returns, something that presidential candidates and presidents have traditionally done since Jimmy Carter.

-In order to meet Hamlett at a Baton Rouge hotel, Investigators had an undercover agent contact Hamlett under the pretence of hiring him, according to testimony from Special Agent Samuel Johnson from the U.S. Treasury Inspector General for Tax Administration earlier this year.
-Hamlett met the undercover agent at a Baton Rouge, Louisiana hotel.
+In order to meet Hamlett at a Baton Rouge hotel, Investigators had an undercover agent contact Hamlett under the pretense of hiring him, according to testimony from Special Agent Samuel Johnson from the U.S. Treasury Inspector General for Tax Administration earlier this year.
+Hamlett met the undercover agent at a Baton Rouge, Louisiana, hotel.

 As Johnson highlighted, Hamlett’s attempt to grab Trump’s tax records was within weeks of the 2016 election, and investigators were concerned that an unauthorized release of Trump’s returns may influence the election.